kris-ai/fintech_homework/week_1/KrisKish_HW1_backup_09152020.md

 LTSE's secondary customers are long-term investors who are looking for a code of ethics that a company is obliged to follow.

+Not only does the data show that there is a tangible consumer demand for ESG stocks, research also shows that investors are willing to pay more for them.

+A study published in January by Augustin Landier of HEC Paris Business School, Jean-François Bonnefon of Toulouse School of Economics, and Parinitha Sastry and David Thesmar of MIT Sloan, showed that investors are willing to pay $0.7 more for a share in a company giving one more dollar per share to charity.
+The study also revealed that firms exercising a negative social impact were valued at $0.9 less per share than those considered socially “neutral.”[(7)](##-Appendix)]

+2020 Global ETF Investor Survey from U.S. private bank Brown Brothers Harriman (BBH) estimated that nearly 74% of global investors plan to increase their ESG ETF allocation over the next year.
+In five years, almost one in five investors said they would allocate between 21% and 50% of their portfolio to ESG funds, and BBH concluded that ESG “doesn’t appear to be a passing fad.”[(7)](##-Appendix)]

 Is there any information about the market size of this set of customers?